ryantimpe/brickr_toybox/README.md

 ## brickr

-The brickr package has two key uses:
+The brickr package has three key uses:

   - Converting image files in to 2D and 3D LEGO mosaics
   - Building 3D LEGO models from simple data frames
+  - Brick bar charts in **ggplot**

 ### Installation